pluggdapps/tayra/docs/develop.rst

 where, ``-evalpy`` and ``-py`` refers to plugin name.
 For instance ``-evalpy`` will refer to a plugin whose class name is ``TayraExpressionEvalPy``, note the `TayraExpression` prefix in the class name.
 Similarly ``-py`` will refer to plugin whose class name is ``TayraExpressionPy``.
-The difference by `-eval` and `-py` is that in the former case expression is only evaluated in the global and local scope and in the later case expression is both evaluated and substituted.
+The difference between `-eval` and `-py` is that in the former case expression is only evaluated in the global and local scope and in the later case expression is both evaluated and substituted.

 If an expression is coded without a target plugin then default plugin will be picked based on the configuration parameter